Digital-Preservation-Finland/dpres-siptools/README.rst

 We omit some of the required parameters above, for example timestamp or ``--event_detail``.
 However, these parameters are still required.

+Please note that importing native files in a submission information package for the Finnish National Digital Preservation Services requires acceptance from the service beforehand.
+If you are plannig to use this feature, please contact to the service for more information.

 Provenance metadata in the packaging process
 --------------------------------------------